AKROGIS/Park-Observer-poz2fgdb/Server.md

 SyncServer
 ==========

-`Server.py` should run on a server accessible to the iPads running Park Observer The server should be behind the firewall, as it will expose raw Park Service data
+`server.py` should run on a server accessible to the iPads running Park Observer The server should be behind the firewall, as it will expose raw Park Service data

-`Server.py` has a variable called root_foder which is where the data it manages resides the user that starts `Server.py` needs to have write permissions on this folder.
-If it does not exist, the `Server.py` task will create it.
-The user that runs `Server.py` also needs to have read/execute access to the python executable, and `Server.py`'s folder.
+`server.py` has a variable called root_folder which is where the data it manages resides the user that starts `server.py` needs to have write permissions on this folder.
+If it does not exist, the `server.py` task will create it.
+The user that runs `server.py` also needs to have read/execute access to the python executable, and `server.py`'s folder.

 Dependencies
 ------------
-`Server.py` was written for Python 2.7, and relies on the following modules
+`server.py` was written for Python 2.7, and relies on the following modules

   * `arcpy`  (ArcGIS version 10.1 or better)
   * `zipfile` - for decompressing the uploaded data